 Reduced Teaching Loads

-Chairpersons, division heads, and members of the faculty conducting special University sponsored projects, research and programs or who are performing other special University or University-related assignments beyond those normally expected may be approved for or granted a reduced teaching load by the Dean or division head in consultation with the Vice Chancellor for Academic Affairs.
+Chairpersons, division heads, program coordinators, and members of the faculty conducting special University sponsored projects, research and programs or who are performing other special University or University-related assignments beyond those normally expected may be approved for or granted a reduced teaching load by the Dean or division head in consultation with the Vice Chancellor for Academic Affairs.
 The projected duration and nature of the involvement shall figure heavily in such decisions.

 7.5.2 Overload

-A full-time member of the faculty or research staff is authorized to teach only one course (3 to 4 credit hours) on or off-campus each semester above what is considered to be a normal full-time teaching load for the faculty member.
+A full-time member of the faculty or research staff is authorized to teach no more than three courses (3 to 4 credit hours) on or off-campus each semester above what is considered to be a normal full-time teaching load for the faculty member.
 This policy also pertains to Southern University at New Orleans faculty who teach courses at other institutions.
 Persons employed full-time by agencies external to the University and whose services are made available to the University are authorized to teach only one course (3 to 4 credit hours), on or off campus, each semester.
 Exceptions may be authorized by the Vice Chancellor for Academic Affairs as deemed necessary in extenuating circumstances.
 Requests for exceptions shall originate in the Department, approved by the College Dean, then forwarded to the Vice Chancellor of Academic Affairs.

 Compensation for overload is at the following flat rates per class.
 (See APPENDIX G: Summer Pay Adjunct and Overload Policy)